paypal/PayPal-Cordova-Plugin/README.md

 -----------
 The intention for this plugin is to make it community driven.
 We have created the initial version of the plugin to show how easy it is to use our native SDKs (iOS and Android) on the Cordova/Phonegap platforms.
-If there are features missing we would happy to review and merge any Pull Requests improving the functionality.
+As features are added to the mSDK, we will be happy to review and merge any Pull Requests that add these features to the plugin.

 Installation
 ------------